-LG Vortex and black Optimus T pricing set at the low, low price of freeAlex Wagner - Deputy Managing Editor, News Desk
+LG Vortex and black Optimus T pricing set at the low, low price of freeAlex Wagner - Editorial Director of News and Content

 The race to the bottom when it comes to the prices of new Android phones is relatively new, but there's been some stiff competition: Sprint has the LG Optimus S for only $49.99 on contract and T-Mobile has the Comet for a paltry $10 with a two-year commitment.
 A new leak reveals that Verizon has gone down just about as far as anyone can go, as they'll be offering the LG Vortex for free with a two-year contract.
 It's important to note that you'll still be paying $100 in-store for the device, but not long after purchasing a Vortex, you'll receive a shiny $100 debit card from VZW in the mail.
 T-Mobile isn't letting Big Red have all the fun, though, as they've lowered the price of the black Optimus T to $0.
 Strangely, if you want the burgundy version of the same device, you'll be paying a $30 premium.